 L-arginine: building block of spermine and spermidine

-The greatest components of male ejaculate, spermine and spermidine, consist in large pat of L-arginine.
+The greatest components of male ejaculate, spermine and spermidine, contain L-arginine.
 For this reason, tests to determine if taking L-arginine would have a positive effect on the quality of spermiograms of men with limited fertility were conducted early on.

-And yes indeed:one study showed that by taking a daily dose of 4,000 mg L-arginine, 75% of the men with insufficiently motile sperm were able to significantly improve their spermiograms.5 In a follow-up study conducted in Italy, men with normal sperm concentration (more than 20 million per ml), but limited sperm motility, received L-arginine.
+In a follow-up study conducted in Italy, men with normal sperm concentration (more than 20 million per ml), but limited sperm motility, received L-arginine.
 The daily dosage of 8,000 mg was very high.
-Results of this study also indicate a significant improvement in sperm motility.6
+Results of this study also indicate a significant improvement in sperm motility 6.

 L-carnitine: necessary to power cells